protocol-fuzzing/edhoc-fuzzer/README.md

 ## How to Test
-After having set up the EDHOC-Fuzzer and the corresponding sul, an argument file inside the **./experiments/args/** subdirectories can be used or a similar one can be created.
+After having set up the EDHOC-Fuzzer and the corresponding SUL, an argument file inside the **./experiments/args/** subdirectories can be used or a similar one can be created.
 The same applies to the test sequences inside the **./experiments/tests/** subdirectories.
 Testing can be used prior to learning, in order to check that everything runs as expected.
 The test command is: